Slow Cooker Vegan Tikka Masala

-Slow Cooker Vegan Tikka Masala!
-This slow cooker meal is SO good and perfect for healthy weeknight dinners.
-If you love Indian food, then you’ll love this simple chickpea tikka masala.
+This slow cooker vegan tikka masala is perfect for healthy, weeknight dinners.
+If you love Indian food as much as I do, you’ll love this simple chickpea tikka masala.

 Vegan Chickpea Slow Cooker Tikka Masala Close Up